UpCloudLtd/upcloud-go-api/README.md

 This is an SDK for interfacing with Upcloud's API using the Go programming language.
 It is loosely based on similar SDKs such as https://github.com/aws/aws-sdk-go.

-## Installation
+## Installation and requirements

-If you are using Go 1.6 and higher you can use the following command to retrieve the SDK:
+You'll need Go 1.6 or higher to use the SDK.
+You can use the following command to retrieve the SDK:

 ```
 go get -u github.com/jalle19/upcloud-go-sdk